 However, Access Media 3 doesn’t have a building full of maintenance men to send to your apartment unit.
 It doesn’t have sensors to indicate service failure.
 It doesn’t even have a building for you to show up at, demanding your monthly bill be reduced for inconvenience.

 In fact, you won’t find them any trace of them in Blacksburg.

-Access Media 3 operates entirely out of Oak Falls, Ill., and has limited responsibility over technical issues that happen in the Blacksburg area.
+Access Media 3 operates entirely out of Oak Brook, Ill., and has limited responsibility over technical issues that happen in the Blacksburg area.

 According to Melissa Mercado, the marketing director of Access Media 3, few people know the media service provider industry operates essentially the same way for all companies: by using third-party companies to complete their fiber network.